 As one example, Sunlight Poligraft-ed the recent Politico story, “Senate Democrats punt on spill bill,” so that as you read about, say, Sen. Mary Landrieu’s (D-LA) opposition to a central provision in the offshore drilling reform bill you also see, for one, how much the American Petroleum Institute has aggregated to Landrieu (the Politico piece calls Landrieu a “close ally of the oil industry.”)
 One could see a reporter running his draft story through Poligraft in search of unexplored angles or connections.
 Anyone can add the Poligraft “bookmarklet” to their browser toolbar and then, per Sunlight, “run any webpage through the utility.”

 And “run any webpage through the utility” I did: I fed the URL for CNN’s story, “Bail set as cursing, beer-grabbing flight attendant grabs spotlight” through Poligraft and while it didn’t exactly trip the influence detector, I did come away knowing the names of Facebook’s lobbyists.
-(And that folk hero John Henry contributed $500 to Barack Obama.)Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+(And that folk hero John Henry contributed $500 to Barack Obama.)Liz Cox Barrett is a writer at CJR.